 How much your noneconomic damages are worth depends on several factors, including the type and extent of your injury, whether your physical injury is visible to others, and whether you suffer from a diagnosable mental health condition.
 When your personal injury claim goes before a judge or jury, the noneconomic damages are also influenced by factors like where you are from, the economic and political background of the jurisdiction, and whether the jury is sympathetic toward your situation.

-There is also a third type of damages that may be available to you if the other party was grossly negligent or intentionally committed a wrong act, leading to your injuries.
-These are known as punitive damages and they are not meant to reimburse or compensate you.
-Rather, punitive damages are intended to punish the wrongdoer, discouraging them and potentially deterring others from behaving similarly again.
+Punitive damages are intended to punish the wrongdoer, discouraging them and potentially deterring others from behaving similarly again.
 These damages are not typically available for most personal injury cases.
-However, if the other party’s actions were extreme or egregious, discuss requesting punitive damages with your Ohio personal injury attorney.
+However, if the other party’s actions were extreme or egregious, discuss requesting punitive damages with your attorney.

 Ohio law limits the amount of punitive damages you are entitled to.
 If a judge or jury finds you should receive punitive damages because of the at-fault party’s actions, then you are only entitled to up to two times the amount of your compensatory damages.

 You may recover compensatory damages if you or a loved one were injured in any type of accident or incident that was caused by another party’s negligent actions.